fiskaltrust/rollout-doc/middleware/README.md

 ![cloud-middleware](images/terminals-mw-cloud.png)

 In the chapter [Template examples](#template-examples) you can find a template that represents this scenario.

+A step-by-step guide for this configuration can be found [here](step-by-step/6-data-center-as-operational-environment/README.md).

 ### Connection variants of the TSE to the SCU